By Izah Morales

 It was difficult and traumatic for our lone observer but the alternative scenario (not having an animal welfare advocate in the “Hot Zone”) could have been worse for the condemned pigs.

-We gave our recommendations to the BAI and DOH on how to refine handling of the pigs.
-The distributor of some of the captive bolts have been in touch with us and we have referred them to BAI so that they can check on the ‘jammed’ equipment.
+We gave our recommendations to the BAI and DOH on how to refine the handling of the pigs.
+The distributor of some of the captive bolts has been in touch with us and we have referred them to BAI so that they can check on the ‘jammed’ equipment.

 Last Sunday, PAWS found out that the pigs had not been fed since Tuesday – the reason why there was a ‘humming’ sound punctuated by frequent squealings coming from the pigs.